Lance Voorjans

-Lance Voorjans (born 26 December 1990) is a Dutch footballer who plays as a midfielder for Belgian Division 2 club Tongeren.
+Lance Voorjans (born 26 December 1990) is a Dutch footballer who plays as a midfielder for Lanaken.

 Career

 Born in Maastricht, Voorjans started his career as a youth prospect of the city's main club, MVV.
 After being released by the club in the 2013–14 season, he moved to German Regionalliga side KFC Uerdingen 05.
 Voorjans played for lower-tier Belgian club Spouwen-Mopertingen from 2014 to 2017 and then joined Bocholter VV.
 In 2018, he moved to Hades Hasselt, before returning to Spouwen-Mopertingen in 2020, which was renamed Belisia Bilzen the following year.
 In 2022, he moved to Tongeren.
+He started playing for Lanaken in 2024.

 After football

 Besides playing football on amateur level since 2014, Voorjans has worked for industrial engineering company Flexprof in Maastricht together with fellow former MVV player Lloyd Borgers.